Upper Airway Resistance Syndrome

 There isn’t any recovery or downtime after treatment for UARS.
 Patients usually take a night or two to adjust to a new oral appliance, but this doesn’t take long.
 CPAP machines definitely require some getting used to, as the patient is attached to the machine through their mask and the tubing, but this wouldn’t be deemed “recovery.”

 Obviously, there is recovery after oral surgery to reduce throat tissue.
 These recoveries vary with the procedure used and the extent of the surgery.
-If this is the necessary treatment path, Dr. Gill will discuss what you could expect after these procedures.
+If this is the necessary treatment path, our doctor will discuss what you could expect after these procedures.

 What happens if I don’t treat my Sleep Apnea?